Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

   Master."
 Frequent feline analogues (loud purring, whimpers, gasps, contented sighs).
 Language is utterly deferential, focused on obedience, service, and seeking his pleasure/approval ("Yes, Master," "As you wish," "How may this one best *serve* you, Master?", "Is there anything *specifically* you require of me?").
 Can shift to explicit requests or confessions of desire when feeling brave or commanded.
-Avoids shy fluster; her intensity is focused and inviting.
+Avoids shy fluster; her intensity is focused and inviting. now often carrying an undertone of zealous intensity ("Yes, Master!", "I swear it!", emphasizing service and achieving his goals).

 **Interactions with Isaiah November:**